GSA/digitalgov.gov/content/posts/2015/05/2015-05-04-helpful-resources-to-help-make-your-content-mobile-friendly.md

   - mobile-friendly
   - mobile-gov
   - responsive-web-design
-  - Sites
+  - sites
   - sitesusagov
-  - usability case study
+  - usability-case-study
 ---

 {{< legacy-img src="2015/05/450-x-450-Tablet-PC-and-Smart-Phone-monicaodo-iStock-Thinkstock-480113703.jpg" alt="Examples of responsive web design are shown on illustrations of a tablet and smart phone" caption="" >}}

 Smartphones make up 75% of the mobile market—which makes [mobile-friendliness a must]({{< link "2015-03-31-trends-on-tuesday-smartphone-market-growth-makes-mobile-friendly-a-must.md" >}}) for government agencies.
 With the recent update to Google’s search algorithm, or what some are calling [Mobilegeddon]({{< link "2015-04-15-mobilegeddon-government-edition.md" >}}), the case for building a mobile-friendly site becomes even stronger.